slipperyseal/B9/README.md

 - ![#1589F0](http://placehold.it/15/1589F0/000000?text=+) Raspberry Pi camera - via the raspistill and raspivid executable
 - ![#1589F0](http://placehold.it/15/1589F0/000000?text=+) Binary Motor Control - forward and reverse 'tank tracks' via GPIO

+*Update: Blue Robotics have suspended production of the BlueESC (internal and external) due to failure issues.
+The BlueESC should not be used in mission critical situations.*

 Library features:

 - ![#33ff15](http://placehold.it/15/33ff15/000000?text=+) Spacial maths, decimal degrees, headings, position, target and angle calculations.